 A further factor influencing the pathway to sustained change results from multipliers (or externalities) related to scale effects.
-While the assumption of household-specific externalities/multipliers is central to the virtuous theory of change outlined above, no consideration is given to the multiplier (or what we refer to here as agglomeration effects) that occur when large numbers of households/individuals become 'strengthened' simultaneously.
-When large numbers of people act in similar ways, this affects the environments in which they operate (think of silicon valley for instance).
+While the assumption of householdspecific externalities/multipliers is central to the virtuous theory of change outlined above, no consideration is given to the multipliers (or what we refer to here as local agglomeration effects) that occur when large numbers of households/individuals become'strengthened'simultaneously.
+When large numbers of economic units are located in proximity to each other and seeking to increase production and investment, this affects the environments in which they operate (think of Silicon Valley for instance and the innovation that is supported through the proximity of enterprises).
 This is true, for example, of the natural environment, where large numbers of people harvesting natural resources may lead to their degradation, and it is true of markets, where large numbers of people buying (or selling) products or services may lead to price rises (or falls).
-The occurrence of agglomeration effects when change happens at large scale, as established by models of new economic geography (see Fujita, Krugman and Venables, 2000 for a detailed description of these models), can support a much higher rate of change and transformation over time than when change happens incrementally and at a household level.
+The occurrence of agglomeration effects when change happens at large scale, as established by models of new economic geography (see Fujita,

+Krugman and Venables, 2000 for a detailed description of these models), can support a much higher rate of innovation and transformation over time than when change happens incrementally and at a household level.